Twin Perspectives

 Parking at Wells-next-the-Sea

-There was ample parking at Wells-next-the-Sea, including both in the centre of town and at the beach.
-We decided to park in town and enjoy the twenty-minute coastal walk over the marshes to the beach.
-For those planning just a day just at the beach, however, I would recommend making full use of the seaside carpark.
+There is ample parking at Wells-next-the-Sea, including both in the centre of town and at the beach.
+We decided to park in town and enjoy the twenty-minute coastal walk over the marshes to the beach (alternatively, and during the summer months, a beach bus operates between the town and the beach, saving you the hassle of lugging your towels up there).

 The carpark also came complete with a cafe, toilets and much to my delight, a Joules shop.